 - To create links between parishes which already have adoration.

-- To organise, wherever necessary, parish missions for the renewal of existing adoration chapels thus reinforcing the chain of prayer and deepening the prayer life of adorers.
+- To organize, wherever necessary, parish missions for the renewal of existing adoration chapels thus reinforcing the chain of prayer and deepening the prayer life of adorers.

-- To assume the animation of Eucharistic centres or diocesan Eucharistic sanctuaries.
+- To assist in the establishment of Eucharistic centres or diocesan Eucharistic sanctuaries.

 To what end?